UniversalGUI/UGUI/README.md

 ###What's the deal with PNGQuant?

 We needed a real world test application to build UGUI around to put it in better context during development. "pngquant" is a very simple command line tool for compressing pngs.
-Since it only has a fiew commands and comes pre-packed with some batch files used as presets, it seemed like a good choice.
+Since it only has a few commands and comes pre-packed with some batch files used as presets, it seemed like a good choice.
 It is not actually an official part of UGUI and will not be seen in version 1.0.

 * * *